December 31, 2008

 The benefit/cost ratio R(n) stays zero until n exceeds (ηm/ηi)^2.
 It then grows towards a maximum at n slightly beyond (ηs/ηi)^2 and decreases afterwards.
 One can use numeric methods to look for the best value N of n which maximizes R(n) and then calculate the expected total cost C(N) and the corresponding optimal benefit/cost ratio R(N) in order to find out whether it makes sense to start the measurement at all.
 Should R(N) be smaller than unity, the essay of the sample could never be economically viable.

-A rule-of-the thumb analysis of our premises leads to the following approximate equations:
+A rule-of-the thumb analysis of the premises gives these approximate equations:

 N = (ηs/ηi)2, R(N) = b/[c.N + p],